armin-reichert/pacman/README.md

     - Fixed: '1' = normal speed, '2' = fast, '3' = very fast
   - 'b' toggles the presence of Blinky
   - 'c' toggles the presence of Clyde
-  - 'd' toggles between normal play mode and demo mode where Pac-Man moves randomly
+  - 'd' toggles between normal play mode and demo mode where Pac-Man moves automatically
   - 'e' eats all pellets except the energizers
   - 'f' toggles the ghost's *frightened* behavior between "random" (original) and "select safe corner"
   - 'g' toggles the display of the grid and the alignment of the actors on the grid